htadwilliams/Glue/readme.md

 Originally written in C++ and used to play EverQuest for over 10 years, this a rewrite in C# including low-level keyboard and mouse hooks (with lots of native windows API calls).

+Better than placing a stack of nickels on keys, or using an oscillating desk fan to hit a button repeatedly!

+# Usage

+Glue.exe [macros.glue]

+If optionalally specified file does not exist, one will be created with examples of Glue's features.
+Default file name if not specified is "macros.glue".

-# DEFAULT CONTENT
+# EXAMPLE CONTENT

 The application by default attempts to read MACROS.GLUE from its working directory.
 The file name / path may be optionally specified as a command-line parameter.
 If this file isn't found one will be created with example macros, triggers, and remapping entries.

-DEFAULT FILE MACROS AND TRIGGERS:
+EXAMPLE MACROS AND TRIGGERS:
-* Ctrl-C (making sure input focus is not set to console window or application will exit) will type a string of characters immediately with short delay between presses and releases.
+* Ctrl-C cancels all queued actions, loops, etc.
-* Ctrl-Z will immediately type an R followed by a Q and ENTER after a delay of 4 seconds.
-This is useful for demonstrating asynchronous scheduling of output events.
+* Ctrl-Z will play a sound after a delay.
-* Ctrl-S plays a sound asynchronously.
+* Ctrl-S "ripple fire" example that alternates between playing two sounds.
 If the sound is already playing it will be restarted.
-* Alt-Space toggles the space bar so it's held down with every other press.
-This won't have much effect in Windows apps such as notepad because the held key won't trigger Windows key repeats, but works in many apps and games.
+* Ctrl-Space toggles the space bar so it's held with every other press.
+Doesn't cause windows key repeat messages while held down.
 * MBX1 / MBX2 (mouse side buttons) trigger a press of F10.
-* Alt-, begins repeating a sound every 3 seconds.
+* Alt-, Alt-.
+Alt-/ begin looping different sounds every N seconds.
-* Alt-. cancels all repeating instances started with Alt-, (there may be more than one).

-DEFAULT FILE REMAPS:
+* Ctrl-, Ctrl-.
+Ctrl-/ cancel individual sound loops.

+EXAMPLE KEY REMAPPING:
+* V and B are swapped if typing into notepad.
+Note that this is applied to any .exe with "notepad" in the name, so this includes things like Notepad++.
+Insert evil laugh here.
-* LEFT SHIFT types an A if input window process name contains "skies.exe" so it can be mapped in Sunless Skies (and easily change for other unity games where SHIFT can't be remapped).
+* LEFT SHIFT types an A if input window process name contains "skies.exe" so it can be mapped in Sunless Skies (and easily change for other games where SHIFT can't be remapped).
-* WASD and typical rotation keys Q/E are remapped to ESDF W/R (R/F slide to left over Q/A to make room) for "fallout4.exe".
+* WASD is EVIL!
+WASD and typical rotation keys Q/E are remapped to ESDF W/R (R/F slide to left over Q/A to make room) for "fallout4.exe".
 Change to your .exe name to use.
-WASD is EVIL!
-* Swap V and B if typing into notepad.exe.

 # DEPENDENCIES